tylerb10/100-days-of-code/log.md

 ### Day 11: June 28, 2023

 **Today's Progress**: Started the HTML organization for a food ordering mobile site.
 Just getting the basic skeleton down before moving a lot of it to the JS to make it more dynamic with adding additional items.

+### Day 12: June 29, 2023

+**Today's Progress**: Created an external data sheet and linked it to index.js for various menu items.
+Sticking with a restaurant theme for now, but might switch it up once the app is up and running.